paulscherrerinstitute/ecmccfg/examples/PSI/lab_setup/stepper_openloop_asr_move_at_start/readme.md

-# Test IOC for open loop stepper motor with auto-save-restore
+# Test IOC for stepper motor with auto-save-restore move to position
-The example absed on that PSI ioc install tool is used.
+A move absoulte command is triggered to a auto-save-restore position at startup.
+Only makes sense for axes with  absolute encoder.
+The move is triggered from PLC-code.

 ## Auto save restore configurations
 Auto save/restore of motor position is made through motor record.